rissets/rs_timmer/README.md

     Open your browser and go to `http://your_server_ip:3000`.

 6.  **Reverse Proxy (Optional but Recommended):**
-    Even with Docker, it's often beneficial to use a reverse proxy like Nginx on the host machine to handle SSL termination, custom domains, and potentially serve static assets or load balance if you scale.
-The Nginx configuration would be similar to the manual deployment, proxying requests to the port exposed by Docker (e.g., `http://localhost:3000`).
+    Even with Docker, use a reverse proxy like Nginx on the host machine for SSL, custom domains, etc. The Nginx configuration would proxy requests to the port exposed by Docker (e.g., `http://localhost:3000`).

 ### Setting Up a Custom Domain with Cloudflare